gjj/formsg-webhook/README.md

 # formsg-webhook
-This provides an example of how you can send form.gov.sg data to Google Sheets through a webhook.
+This provides an example of how you can send [FormSG](https://form.gov.sg/) data to Google Sheets through a webhook.

 ## Usage